mgsosna/mattsosna.com/_posts/data_engineering/2022-08-22-AWS-Compute.md

 ## Lambda
 Lambda is _server-less_ computing.
-This is a bit of a confusing term because there _is_ a server involved... you just don't have to worry about the configurations.
+This is a bit misleading because there _is_ a server involved... it just becomes a black box abstracted away from you.

 With an EC2 instance, you need to choose how much CPU and RAM you want the instance to have.
 Your instance will be there when you submit your requests, run your app, etc. But it'll still be quietly running in the background when you're not using it.
 This is often what you want $-$ you don't know when someone will make a request to your database, so you want the server to be ready at any time to serve that request.
 (Or for larger websites, there may never be a time where users _aren't_ making requests to your database.
 Think Amazon or Google displaying search results.)

 But sometimes you don't want an instance to be running constantly in the background.
 You may have a tiny operation you want to run, like saving a log to S3, any time a user clicks on something.
 Or you want to write to a database or kick off a data processing pipeline whenever a file is uploaded to S3.
 For this, a lambda is the way to go.

+So in Lambda, you just focus on the code.
+You upload it to create a lambda function.
+Get an ARN, which you can then reference from anywhere.
+* Great for small one-off scripts.
+* Have an API Gateway in front of Lambda, so any time you invoke a REST API on the API Gateway, the endpoint will point to a Lambda function.

+Because abstracted away, a lot less configurability.
+Basically can just specify the amount of memory on the machine(s).

+Downside:
+* If Lambda is inactive, there's a brief warmup period.
+Subsequent calls will be fine.
+Not an issue with EC2, since it's always on.

 ## Footnotes
 #### 1. [Background](#background)